- Click-wrap agreement: User agrees to the terms and conditions by clicking or ticking the box, legally binding under certain conditions.

 – Opening the packaging or using the software is considered consent

-– Today often in the form of license terms that are displayed during installation Legal classification:
+– Today often in the form of license terms that are displayed during installation

 The legal validity of shrink-wrap agreements is controversial and varies depending on the jurisdiction:

-– Adapting to digital distribution models
+– Adaptation to digital sales models

 3. browse wrap agreement

 A browse-wrap agreement is a form of contract in which the terms of use are available on a website without the user having to actively agree to them.
 The mere use of the website is interpreted as acceptance of the terms and conditions.
-Characteristics:

 – No active act of consent by the user required

-– Frequently used on information websites or online platforms Legal classification:
+– Frequently used on information websites or online platforms

-– Validity often depends on the conspicuousness of the link to the terms
+– Validity often depends on the conspicuousness of the link to the terms and conditions

-– Balancing between user-friendliness and legal certainty
+– Balancing user-friendliness and legal security

 – Adaptation to different device types and screen sizes